hfg-gmuend/openmoji/CONTRIBUTING.md

 ### bash scripts

-If you want to run the bash scripts  (.sh files) in the `helpers` folder e.g. for exprting png files, you will have to [install additional dependencies](https://github.com/hfg-gmuend/openmoji/wiki#additional-dependencies).
+If you want to run the bash scripts  (.sh files) in the `helpers` folder e.g. for exporting png files, you will have to [install additional dependencies](https://github.com/hfg-gmuend/openmoji/tree/master/helpers#additional-dependencies).

 ## ⁉️ How to Run the Tests